Bordered contact instantons and their Fredholm theory and generic transversalities: Introduction

 \subsection{Generic evaluation transversality}

-A crucial ingredient that enters in the proof of Theorem \ref{thm:translated-intro} is a general analytical ingredient, the \emph{evaluation map transversality}, for the moduli space of contact instantons.
-Such evaluation transversality will be important for the application to contact topology, for example, in the construction of Fukaya-type category of contact manifolds generated by Legendrian submanifolds in \cite{oh:entanglement2}, similarly as in the study of pseudoholomorphic curves in symplectic geometry.
-A rigorous proof of evaluation transversality is rather subtle even in the pseudoholomorphic curve theory as already mentioned in \cite{oh:highjet}.
-A conceptually canonical proof of the evaluation map transversality given in \cite[Section 10.5]{oh:book1}, which in turn followed the scheme provided by Le and Ono \cite{le-ono:perturbation} and Zhu and the author \cite{oh-zhu:ajm} in their studies of one-jet evaluation transversality.
-This proof is based on a standard structure theorem of the distributions with point support.
+Another crucial general analytical ingredient is the \emph{evaluation map transversality}.
+Such an evaluation transversality will be important for the application to contact topology, for example, in the proof of Shelukhin's conjecture \cite{oh:shelukhin-conjecture} and in the construction of Fukaya-type category of contact manifolds generated by Legendrian submanifolds in \cite{oh:entanglement2}, similarly as in the study of pseudoholomorphic curves in symplectic geometry.
+A rigorous proof of the evaluation transversality is rather subtle even in the pseudoholomorphic curve theory as already mentioned in \cite{oh:highjet}.
+A conceptually canonical proof of the evaluation map transversality is given in \cite[Section 10.5]{oh:book1}, which in turn followed the scheme provided by Le and Ono \cite{le-ono:perturbation} and Zhu and the author \cite{oh-zhu:ajm} in their studies of one-jet evaluation transversality which is based on a standard structure theorem of the distributions with point support.
 (See Theorem \ref{thm:gelfand} below.)
 Naturality of the proof in \cite{oh-zhu:ajm}, \cite{oh:highjet} enables us to adapt it to the current context of contact instantons.
-However the proof of the evaluation transversality study for contact instantons is significantly more nontrivial in its details from the case of pseudoholomorphic curves thanks to the different nature of the equation which involves a system of partial differential equations of mixed degree.
+However the proof of the evaluation transversality study for contact instantons is significantly more nontrivial in its details than the case of pseudoholomorphic curves thanks to the different nature of the equation which involves a system of partial differential equations of mixed degree.

-We first recall the off-shell setting of the study of linearized operator in Theorem \ref{thm:linearization}.
-For given Legendrian link $\quad \vec R = (R_1,\cdots, R_k)$, we consider the moduli space
+We first recall the off-shell setting of the study of evaluation transversality.
+For given Legendrian link $\vec R = (R_1,\cdots, R_k)$, we consider the moduli space